ballcuber/ballcuber.github.io/ColorDetection.md

 <center><div class="6u"><span class="image fit"><img src="/assets/opencv-emgucv.png" alt="Scan tower CAD model" /></span></div></center>

-The image is cuptured, then the perspective of the 3 visible faces is projected so that it is possible to get the color of each 16 facets.
+The image is captured, then the perspective of the 3 visible faces is projected so that it is possible to get the color of each 16 facets.
 This process is repeated after turning the cube to capture the 3 other faces.

 <div class="col-12"><span class="image fit"><img src="/assets/image-processing.png" alt="Image processing"></span></div>